ivelischpfuli/stream-manual/README.md

 *SAMMI* - "Stream Automation, Management, Monitoring & Innovation", the software that makes everything here possible.\
 *LandiTube* - The thing that makes my avatar bounce around and stuff!
 Runs off SAMMI, created by Landie.\
 *Lemons* - This channel's version of Channel Points (when life gives you Lemons...)\
 *Plenty* - The fake currency used in the pick-pocketing system.
 It's called "Plenty" because you want PLENTY of it.
-Currently has no use.\
+Currently has no actual use.\
-*Dango/Dangonya* - Resident fat French cat, real name Felicity Petit, used for the Text to Speech (TTS), and sometimes appears in the FAT AND SASSY redeem.
+*Dango/Dangonya* - Resident fat French cat, real name Felicity Petit, used for the Text to Speech (TTS), and sometimes appears in the FAT AND SASSY redeem.\

-# Sounds!!
-*Type: Channel Point redeem*\
-\
-There are many sounds.
+*Iveli-verse* - Catch-all term for characters and things I've made.

 # Big fat bouncy Twitch Intergrated Throwing System
 *Type: Channel Point redeem*\